 - Stage 1: Three top candidates will be selected based on the Finnish Physics Society’s board review of the theses and recommendations

 - Stage 2: three top candidates will write 1-2 pages public article of his/her thesis research that should be understandable for a physicists without expertise in the field.
 Alternatively, the candidate can make about five-minute video where he/she describes his/her thesis research.
-Board will decide the winner based on these articles/videos.
+Board will decide the winner based on the thesis and these articles/videos.

 Articles/videos will be published at FPS webpage and possibly in Arkhimedes.